R25 e-Scholar Program

 Can I submit an unofficial transcript?

-Can I submit the letter of support with my application?
+Do I submit the letter of support with my application?
 Or is it something that my academic advisor should provide?

 You will be asked to submit the signed letter of support at the time of your application in the application portal.
 Your advisor/recommender will not need to send this letter separately.